How Turing parasites expand the computational landscape of digital life: Introduction

-A crucial question here is whether this process can generate open-ended novelty \cite{McMullin2000, BedauRay2000, RuizMirazoMoreno2008, Day2011, TaylorMcMullin2016, deVladarSzathmary2017, CorominasSole2018}.
-An extraordinary range of complex organisms resulted from evolution.
-How?
-Why costly agents instead of just simple replicators?
-One view sustains that Darwinism has no intrinsic bias to produce more complex life forms \cite{Gould2011}.
+A crucial question here is whether this process can generate open-ended novelty \cite{McMullin2000, BedauRay2000, RuizMirazoMoreno2008, Day2011, TaylorMcMullin2016, deVladarSzathmary2017} and what kind of universal patterns might be involved \cite{CorominasSole2018}.
+In this context, a key question is what drives the rise of organismal complexity beyond simple replicators.
+One view sustains that selection has no intrinsic bias towards complex life forms \cite{Gould2011}.
 According to this view, bacteria constitute the peak performance dominating the evolutionary landscape.
 Organisms much simpler would not be viable, thus prevailing deviations from the peak fitness would, in average, look like an increase in complexity even if no bias favoring greater complexity exists.
 A naive rendering of this hypothesis suggests a single-peaked distribution of abundance across the spectrum of life's complexity.
 Is that the case?